B"H

 Bulgaria Bus Bomber Identified Two Years Later

-Suicide bomber killed five Israeli tourists and their bus driver in 2012
+Suicide bomber killed five Israeli tourists and their bus driver in 2012 attack

 By Stephanie Butnick |July 18, 2014 12:17 PM